 Currently there are no magic bullet migraine headache cures.
-There are, however, numerous medicines and alternative therapies that claim to help provide effective pain relief.
+There are, however, numerous medicines, treatments and alternative therapies that claim to help provide effective pain relief.
 Many have been clinically proven to assist in pain reduction.

 To date, what I have found to be truly effective is:

 If you have mild headaches, you can start with the more natural options, and lifestyle changes listed below.
 But if your headaches are moderate or severe, you may need to consider prescription medications and a treatment strategy.

 Discuss your situation with your doctor, for any head pain, this is your first port of call.

 Once you have the right diagnosis of migraine, and the type, your next step is to find effective pain relief by working with a good doctor.
 A headache specialist is preferable.

 And then you might want to use a holistic approach and add some lifestyle changes.
 It might be worth considering some of these treatments below in your pursuit of pain relief, even though technically there are no migraine headache cures yet.
 You could find more relief in any one of these ways: